Sauce Labs vs BrowserStack vs Testkube: Which Testing Platform Fits Your Stack?

 Can I run Playwright or Cypress tests in Testkube?

 Yes.
 Testkube runs Playwright, Cypress, and Selenium tests as Kubernetes jobs inside your clusters.
 You get headless Chromium, Firefox, and WebKit for functional E2E testing.
 What you do not get is the breadth of real physical devices and browser/OS combinations that Sauce Labs and BrowserStack maintain.
 For most functional testing, headless browsers are sufficient.
-For visual consistency across specific consumer devices, you may still need a device grid.

-Sauce Labs and BrowserStack both use concurrency-based pricing.
-More parallel test sessions cost more.
+Sauce Labs and BrowserStack both use concurrency-based pricing where costs scale with parallel sessions and usage.
 Testkube uses seat-based pricing and runs on your existing Kubernetes infrastructure.
-If your team runs thousands of tests daily, the cost difference is significant: Sauce Labs and BrowserStack costs scale with test volume, while Testkube costs scale with team size regardless of how many tests you run.
+If your team runs thousands of tests daily, the difference compounds: grid costs scale with test volume, while Testkube costs scale with team size regardless of how many tests you run.

 Tags